adamcelmer/task/README.md

 ```

 ## Postman
 Postman collection can be found in the `/postman` directory.
-It contains a complete set of requests app endpoints together
+It contains a complete set of app endpoints together
 with before/after scripts to simplify authentication and subsequent requests.
 I.e. note_id is stored in a variable after creation, so next `GET /api/notes/{id}` will contain that particular note.